Active RIS-Empowered Covert Satellite-Terrestrial Communications: Introduction

 \section{Introduction}

-\IEEEPARstart{A}{s} a crucial component of the sixth-generation (6G) wireless communication systems, satellite-terrestrial communications have garnered significant attention in both military and civil sectors due to their extensive coverage and long-distance transmission capabilities \cite{Mahboob2024}.
+\IEEEPARstart{A}{s} a crucial component of the sixth-generation (6G) wireless communication systems, satellite-terrestrial communications have garnered significant attention in both military and civil sectors due to their extensive coverage \cite{Mahboob2024}.
 For instance, in the aftermath of natural disasters such as earthquakes and floods, satellite-terrestrial systems can be an indispensable solution to re-establish communication links with disabled ground-based facilities.
-However, the persistent challenges of high path loss from the long-distance transmission and extreme penetration loss caused by obstacles continue to affect the performance of these systems, especially in dense urban environments \cite{AlHourani2020}.
+However, the persistent challenges of high path loss from the long-distance transmission and extreme penetration loss caused by obstacles continue to affect the performance of these systems, especially in some urban canyon environments \cite{AlHourani2020}.

-In such cases, low-altitude economy (LAE) offers new opportunities for the development of satellite-terrestrial communications \cite{Jiahui2025}.
-As the core supporters of LAE, low-altitude platforms (LAPs), e.g, unmanned aerial vehicles (UAVs), can be deployed as the aerial relay nodes between satellites and ground users.
+In such cases, low-altitude platforms (LAPs) can be deployed as the aerial relay nodes between satellites and ground users \cite{Jiahui2025}.
 Compared to the fixed relay communication mode, LAP-based aerial relay communications can bring an additional degree of freedom by dynamically adjusting their trajectories, thereby improving the channel capacity for the users in various locations {{\cite{Hu2021}}}.
 While the high line-of-sight (LoS) probability of air-to-ground channels improves the transmission performance, the inherent broadcast nature of wireless communications simultaneously heightens the security vulnerabilities \cite{Ding2024}.
 As such, two widely used conventional techniques for ensuring secure communications are the encryption method in the high-layer network protocol stack and physical layer security \cite{li2024two}.
-However, these methods cannot fundamentally address security threats of satellite-terrestrial communications, particularly in the scenarios involving advanced technologies such as quantum computers, which could potentially break the conventional encryption methods, and more intelligent adversaries that may adapt to exploit emerging decoding techniques \cite{Chen2023}.
+However, these methods cannot fundamentally address security threats of satellite-terrestrial communications, particularly in the scenarios involving advanced technologies such as quantum computers, which could potentially break the conventional encryption methods by adapting to exploit emerging decoding techniques \cite{Chen2023}.